augustocog/automated-wp-mysql-k8s/development.md

 the same login data on the kustomization file, works for both root and site owner users.

 After booting up all pods, it is advised to wait 1-2 minutes for the MySQL service to fully initialise.

+To test services, run the following command: minikube service *service-name* --url.
+This command will open a tunnel, which will make the service accessible via browsers.
+This works for all services running NodePorts.
+Note that MySQL here is a headless service, thus, it is directly accessible only from inside the cluster.